bachya/aioambient/README.md

 asyncio.run(main())
 ```

-By default, library creates a new connection to Ambient Weather with each coroutine;
+By default, the library creates a new connection to Ambient Weather with each coroutine;
-this means.
-If you are calling a large number of coroutines (or merely want to squeeze
+If you are calling a large number of coroutines (or merely want to squeeze out every
-out every second of runtime savings possible), an
+second of runtime savings possible), an
 [`aiohttp`](https://github.com/aio-libs/aiohttp) `ClientSession` can be used for connection
 pooling: